 This Quality Improvement Project (QIP) aimed to tackle these issues with a simple, structured, and scalable intervention to standardise safety netting across common presentations.

-- Standardise the quality, clarity, and consistency of safety netting advice in discharge summaries - Improve junior doctor confidence and peace of mind - Reduce time spent drafting or rewording safety netting - 4.
+- Standardise the quality, clarity, and consistency - 2.
+Improve junior doctor confidence and peace of mind - 3.
+Reduce time spent drafting or rewording safety netting - 4.
 Minimise variability in discharge documentation